Historical inheritance systems: The evolution of inheritance practices in Europe

 Among Celtic and Germanic peoples, the predominant custom during ancient times seems to have been to divide the land in equal parts for each of the sons.
 However, the house could be left to only one of them.
 Evidence of actual practices and law codes such as the Sachsenspiegel indicate that Germans left the house to the youngest son.
 This was possibly connected to the cult to family ancestors, which was also inherited by the youngest son.
 Celts from Ireland and northern France left the house to the eldest son.
 Both Germans and Irish divided the land into equal shares until the early Modern Age, when impartible inheritance gradually took hold among both peoples.
 However, according to Tacitus the German tribe of the Tencteri employed patrilineal primogeniture.
 There is also evidence that in Schleswig Holstein, leaving the estate to the eldest son and giving only monetary compensation to his siblings was the prevailing practice since around the year 100.
 Patrilineal primogeniture also prevailed among the Vikings.
 In Scotland, certain types of property descended exclusively to the eldest son in the Scottish Lowlands even before the Norman conquest in 1066.
 Patrilineal primogeniture with regards to all types of immoveable property became the legal rule in all of Scotland during the reign of William I (1165–1214).
 Until 1868, all immovable property, also called in Scottish law "heritable property" (buildings, lands, etc.) was inherited exclusively by the eldest son and couldn't be included in a will.
 After 1868, it could be included in a will or testament, but if a person died intestate, it was still inherited exclusively by the eldest son.
 In 1964, this rule of male primogeniture in cases of intestacy was finally abolished.
 According to Bede, the custom in Northumbria reserved a substantial birthright for the eldest son even before the Norman conquest and other local customs of inheritance also gave certain additional benefits to the eldest son.
-After the Norman conquest, male primogeniture became widespread throughout England, becoming the common law with the promulgation of the Magna Carta in 1215, only slightly later than in Scotland.
+After the Norman conquest, male primogeniture became widespread throughout England, becoming the common law with the signing of Magna Carta in 1215, only slightly later than in Scotland.
 After 1540, a testator could dispose of its immovable property as he saw fit with the use of a testament, but until 1925 it was still inherited solely by the eldest son if he died intestate.
 However, although the gentry and the nobility in England practiced a relatively strict form of male primogeniture, there was no clearly prevalent inheritance pattern among peasants, giving rise to a sort of "proto-capitalist" rural economy, the "absolute nuclear" family.
 During Late Medieval Times male ultimogeniture ("Borough-English") was the predominant custom in England, as it was the customary rule of inheritance among unfree peasants, and this social class comprised most of the population according to the Domesday Book.
 In Scotland, by contrast, a strict form of male primogeniture prevailed (and still prevails) even among peasants.